 - Colleague/leadership comments

 Please submit IR portfolios as an email attachment and send to email@example.com.
-Combine all sections in a single pdf file with links to multimedia (to files on YouTube or in BuckeyeBox, for example).
 Please name your file including your last name, type of submission and date of submission.
 (Example: cotton.irportfolio.11.24.19)

 IR portfolios will be evaluated by a team of staff at the Drake Institute and faculty peers using a rubric with a specified list of criteria.
 Portfolios are accepted on a rolling basis.
-They will be reviewed by the Drake Institute on July 1, Oct.
-5, and Dec.
-28, 2020.
+They undergo review beginning Oct.
+5 and Dec.
+28, 2020, for the autumn semester.